rhysd/actionlint/docs/install.md

 brew install actionlint
 ```

-And rhysd/actionlint repository also provides its own Homebrew package, which is automatically updated on new release.
+Alternatively rhysd/actionlint repository also provides its own Homebrew package, which is automatically updated on new release.
 If you prefer it, tap the repository before running `brew install`.

 ```sh